masc-it/ScrapingMonkey/docs/README.md

 Click an element in the currently loaded page.

-- selector: xpath selector to find the element to be clicked.
+- selector:  {"type": "XPATH", "selector": "your xpath selector"} or {"type": "CSS", "selector": "your css selector"}

 ### SEND_KEYS

 Send characters to an input field.

-- selector: xpath selector to the input element
+- selector: {"type": "XPATH", "selector": "your xpath selector"} or {"type": "CSS", "selector": "your css selector"}
 - data: the string to send

 ### GO_TO